Celtic68/grbUniformOrdering/WeeklyReflection.md

 Again, trying to get projects done in other classes has taken time.
 This week will be all EJ as the other projects are ahead of schedule and I need to put the petal to the metal for this class.
 On tap for this week will be to get Hibernate completely set up and try to get all the jsps created.

+Make sure to ask Paula about the hibernate config file when it comes to running unit tests - I had to change the file to point to the test_sample database to get the tests to run.